wqfeng/mentor_assessment/README.md

 	Mentor prompt #1: It's fine.
 Please let me ask you some questions.
 What are the facts we've already known?
 What's the question we are trying to answer?

-	TH: It's a very useful skill to ask students some open-ended questions to make them understand the problem better.
+	TP: It's a very useful skill to ask students some open-ended questions to make them understand the problem better.

 	Part 2:
 	Student: Okay, so I have s = # strawberries, c = cost per strawberry in dollars, c = 7/18, and 8 = c * s.
 But now what?

 	Mentor prompt #2: Great!
 We've already known *cost per strawberry* and the total money we have.
 Now suppose we can buy *s* strawberries with $8, then the equation `8 = c * s` must hold.
 Our job is to resolve this equation and get what `s` is.

-	TH: Giving students some positive feedback to keep them engaged.
+	TP: Giving students some positive feedback to keep them engaged.
 And then rephrasing the simplify the problem.

 	Part 3:
 	Student: I have s = 144/7.
 Is that it?

 	Mentor prompt #3: Almost.
 Do you remember we can not buy part of a strawberry?
 That means we have to round `s` to an integer.
 Oh, don't forget to ask for the drawbacks at the end.
 Okay, now let's come back to the original question, do you have some questions about the whole process?

-	TH: Finally we will deal with the details easy to miss.
+	TP: Finally we will deal with the details easy to miss.
 Make the student to recap the whole process with a question and make sure him/her get the hang of it thoroughly.